Zequez/logseq-vault/pages/Unblock Third Eye.md

 			- All detrimental beliefs system
 			- Contracts
 			- Implants (most stored)
-			- Can be light or energy; have it clean the entire pinal gland (physical manifestation) and metaphysical (the energy center)
+		- Have it clean the entire physical (pinal gland) and metaphysical (energy center) manifestations of the Third Eye.
 			-
 			-
 			-
 		-
 - ---
 -